cameron-simpson/css/doc/pypa-the-missing-outline.md

 ## The Configuration File

-The configuration file depends on the tool used to build the upload artifacts.
+The configuration file depends on the tool used to build the build artifacts.
 Modern practice is a `pyproject.toml` file in [TOML format](https://github.com/toml-lang/toml) whose contents are specified by [PEP 518](https://peps.python.org/pep-0518/),